 Metro Manila, where the Philippines’ sprawling convention centres and international brand hotels are heavily concentrated, has always been the country's favoured meetings and conventions site.
 As an option for large international conferences and gatherings, it relies on the scale of its infrastructure and, to a large extent, the charms of its onward destinations - mostly quaint coastal towns and white-sand islands surrounded by crystalline waters, an hour or so by plane.

-The alliance promotes venues such as the Iloilo Convention Center (ICON), the biggest MICE facility in the city, and the soon-to-come SMX Convention Center Iloilo, scheduled to open in 2021 and is expected to accommodate large groups of up to 4,000.
+The alliance promotes venues such as the Iloilo Convention Center (ICON), the biggest MICE facility in the city, and the SMX Convention Center Iloilo which can accommodate groups of up to 4,000.
 The alliance also markets new mid-range business hotels such as The Courtyard by Marriott Hotel, Richmonde Hotel Iloilo, Seda Atria and Park Inn by Radisson, as complementary accommodations.

-The Philippine MICE Customer Advisory Council (CAC), an advisory body composed of MICE industry pillars and stakeholders from various sectors (suppliers and end-users), is expected to lend the TPB expert insight on the industry along with a reliable network of contacts.
+The Philippine MICE Customer Advisory Council (CAC), an advisory body comprising MICE industry pillars and stakeholders from various sectors (suppliers and end-users), is expected to lend the TPB expert insight on the industry along with a reliable network of contacts.

 Among the new programmes are the MICE Plus Program, a set of incentive packages and privileges offered by the TPB to boost MICE tourism by encouraging foreign MICE planners and organisers to hold events in the Philippines.